-- Rollover: You can roll over up to $500 to the next plan year.
-Amount may vary, depending on employer.
+- Rollover: You can roll over up to $570 to the next plan year.
+Depending on your employer, the amount could vary.

 - Grace period: You have up to 2.5 months after the plan year ends to spend any unused funds.
 The time frame may vary depending on your employer.

 3. Run Out Period

 Good news!
-If you haven’t filed for reimbursement for this past year, you have an extended period to file those claims.
+If you haven’t filed a claim for reimbursement for this past year, you may have extra time.